RespiraWorks/Ventilator/manufacturing/pizza_build/README.md

 |:-------:|:--------:|
 | ![](images/pinch_valves_front.jpg) | ![](images/pinch_valves_back.jpg) |

+2. Attach a short segment of tubing (**A2**) to blower outlet.
+Use Herbie clip (**A3**) to secure tubing to blower outlet.
+Alternatively, you can use a zip-tie.
-2. Take the tube that belongs with pinch valve and attach it to the blower sub-assembly.
+Take the tube that belongs with pinch valve and attach it to the blower sub-assembly.
 Slide the tube through pinch valve and bolt down the blower from the back, using some M2.5 thread-forming screws (**A7**):

 |         |          |